jinyan-06/SHIKE/README.md

 ```
 ### Code reproducibility
 Using the requirements file in this repo to create a virtual env.
-Reset the seed to 0 (the former one is 123) and you may get the ideal result.
+Reset the seed to 0 (line 49 in cifarTrain.py) and you may get the ideal result.

 ### Implementation for all datasets is still under reoganizing...
 stay tuned for it～